-The Paper states that not only the financial statements should be complete but also the financial report as a whole.
-We support EFRAG's comments in paragraph 9 on page 16.
+The Paper states that not only the financial statements should be complete but also the financial reports as a whole.
+There are difficulties in taking concepts applied to financial statements and simply extending their application to financial reports as a whole.
 We fear this extension could be dangerous for the quality of reporting.
-Taking into account the varying interests of users, it cannot be expected that, for example, creditors will read all the reports other than the financial statements in order to obtain a complete view on the entity.
+Taking into account the varying interests of users, it cannot be expected that, for example, creditors will read all of the report other than the financial statements in order to obtain a complete view on the entity.
 This qualitative characteristic should be required for each of the financial reports under the Framework, and not to all as a whole.